Angela Carter

-Angela Olive Pearce (formerly Carter, Stalker; 7 May 1940 – 16 February 1992), who published under the name Angela Carter, was an English novelist, short story writer, poet, and journalist, known for her feminist, magical realism, and picaresque works.
-She is mainly known for her book The Bloody Chamber (1979).
+Angela Olive Pearce (formerly Carter, Stalker; 7 May 1940 – 16 February 1992), who published under the name Angela Carter, was an English novelist, short story writer, poet, and journalist, known for her feminist, magical realist, and picaresque works.
 In 1984, her short story "The Company of Wolves" was adapted into a film of the same name.
 In 2008, The Times ranked Carter tenth in their list of "The 50 greatest British writers since 1945".
 In 2012, Nights at the Circus was selected as the best ever winner of the James Tait Black Memorial Prize.

 Biography

 Born Angela Olive Stalker in Eastbourne, in 1940, to Sophia Olive (née Farthing; 1905–1969), a cashier at Selfridge's, and journalist Hugh Alexander Stalker (1896–1988), Carter was evacuated as a child to live in Yorkshire with her maternal grandmother.

+As a child, Carter was overprotected and indulged.
+Her mother would use her ration vouchers to buy her treats, leading to her becoming extremely overweight.
+At the age of eleven, she was still not allowed to go to the lavatory alone, and was forced to wash with the bathroom door open.
+At 17, she began to lose weight, dressing provocatively and taking up swearing and smoking, leading to a rift with her parents.
+She also developed anorexia.

 After attending Streatham and Clapham High School, in south London, she began work as a journalist on The Croydon Advertiser, following in her father's footsteps.
 Carter attended the University of Bristol where she studied English literature.

 She married twice, first in 1960 to Paul Carter, ultimately divorcing in 1972.
 In 1969, she used the proceeds of her Somerset Maugham Award to leave her husband and relocate for two years to Tokyo, where, she claims in Nothing Sacred (1982), that she "learnt what it is to be a woman and became radicalised".
 She wrote about her experiences there in articles for New Society and in a collection of short stories, Fireworks: Nine Profane Pieces (1974).
 Evidence of her experiences in Japan can also be seen in The Infernal Desire Machines of Doctor Hoffman (1972).